mainsail-crew/MainsailOS/site/docs/configuration/macros.md

 SET_GCODE_VARIABLE MACRO=RatOS VARIABLE=preheat_extruder_temp VALUE=200
 ```

+Not all of the available variables are listed in printer.cfg by default.
+If you want to change a variable that isn't in printer.cfg simply just add it under the `[gcode_macro RatOS]` section.

 Below you'll find a list of the available variables and what they do.

 ### Relative Extrusion